 Stage One: Keeping the Executive Honest: The Modern Legislative Council Committee System

 This stage focuses on the establishment and development of parliamentary committees in the Council in 1988.
 The monograph draws on interviews with five former Members who were integral to the establishment of the committee system: Max Willis, Elisabeth Kirkby, Lloyd Lange, John Hannaford and Ron Dyer.

 Hear these former Members reflect on the history of the Council's modern committee system in this accompanying video:

-Connecting with the People is the second instalment of the Legislative Council's Oral History Project.
-It focuses on the 1978 reconstitution of the Legislative Council into a modern, democratic and representative legislative body.
+This stage examines the events that led to the reconstitution of the Council as a directly elected body in 1978 and transformed the Council into a modern, democratic and representative legislative body.
 The monograph draws on interviews with nine former Members and two former clerks who share their experiences of this momentous reform: Max Willis, Elisabeth Kirkby, Michael Egan, Ann Symonds, John Hannaford, Jack Hallam, Ron Dyer , John Jobling Jenny Gardiner , Les Jeckeln, and John Evans,

 This Project has benefited greatly from the expertise and involvement of Dr David Clune, the former NSW Parliamentary Historian.
 Dr Clune is the Consultant Historian to the Legislative Council Oral History Project.
 The Council thanks for him for his valued assistance and ongoing interest in the Project.